AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

 .. tip:: Install CSF firewall on both servers and whitelist each others IP for access

-.. tip:: The servers hostname must be valid and should resolve correctly(atleast from inside the master and slaves).
+.. tip:: The server's hostname must be valid and should resolve correctly(at least from inside the master and slaves).
           It is recommended that they resolve correctly on the internet

-.. note:: As of XtendWeb 4.3.20 you will need a license for all servers(master and slaves) on the cluster .Else Installation will fail
+.. note:: As of XtendWeb 4.3.20, you will need a license for all servers(master and slaves) on the cluster.Else Installation will fail
           Please visit https://autom8n.com/plans.html#plans for more info

 1. Install cPanel and cPanel DNS only on master and slaves respectively